Bowley-Systems/UnitValues/docs/README.md

 UnitValues is developed using:

-- `CSpell` for spell checking (Code Spell Checker, Bundled Dictionaries)
-- `LaTeX` for the language specification document
+- `LaTeX` & `LaTeX Workshop` for the language specification document
+- `CSpell Code Spell Checker` & `CSpell Bundled Dictionaries` for spell checking

 > Ensure that you add words to `CSpell`'s `cSpell.json`, not your personal dictionary.

-My personal VS Code workflow also includes:
-- `LaTeX Workshop`
-- `LaTeX`
-- `CSpell Code Spell Checker` & `CSpell Bundled Dictionaries`

 ---